-Even the political celebrities recognized the founder’s dream of connecting man with nature.
-In five decades, presidents, prime ministers, even kings, walked these paths!
+Even political celebrities recognized the founder’s dream of connecting man with nature.
+In five decades, presidents, prime ministers, and even kings, walked these paths!
 Many called this green Jeju Island attraction – “the most beautiful garden in the world”.

 In 2017, in celebration of diplomatic ties between Korea and China, Spirited Garden erected the statue of the world’s largest Dol Hareubang.
 The word means ‘grandfather’ in the local dialect, and it is a mythological masculine deity – you will be able to see its sculptures everywhere on the island!
-The guardian of Jeju Island has a rugged appearance, protruding eyes, and firm posture.
+The guardian of Jeju Island has a rugged appearance, protruding eyes, and a firm posture.